If My Business Is in Trouble Should I Get in Touch With a Liquidator?

 Liquidation does not have to mean your business days are over.
 We can help to guide you into your new life, after liquidation.
-If you ﬁle for bankruptcy then you are disqualiﬁed from being a director for the 3 years you are bankrupt, but this is normally not the case with liquidation.
-At Bankruptcy Experts Darwin we are experts at Business Re-Structuring and Business Turnaround.
-Do not hesitate to call us on 1300 795 575 and we will help you to work out your new business strategy.
+If you ﬁle for bankruptcy then you are disqualiﬁed from being a director for the 3 years you are bankrupt, but this is generally not the case with liquidation.
+At Bankruptcy Experts we are specialists at Business Re-Structuring and Business Turnaround.
+Feel free to get in touch with us on 1300 795 575 and we will help you to work out your new business plan.

 What If I Have an ATO Debt?

 The ATO usually issues companies with ‘Wind-Up’ notices, Statutory Demands, or even a Director’s Penalty Notice.
-If you get one of these, take it seriously.
+If you receive one of these, take it seriously.
 The best thing you can do is to act quickly.
-Through prompt communication and a clear understanding of the situation, the very best outcomes can be achieved for all involved.
-No matter what is required, at Bankruptcy Experts Darwin we can help, we will work through your options with you to help you establish a strategy, then support you along the way.
+Through prompt communication and a clear understanding of the situation, the best outcomes can be achieved for all involved.
+No matter what is required, at Bankruptcy Experts we can help, we will work through your options with you to help you develop a plan, then support you along the way.

 What If the Statutory Demand Expires Unsatisfied?

-Section 95 (A) of the Corporations Act specifies that a company is solvent if it has the ability to pay it’s debts when due.
-Under section 459C of the Act, the business is presumed to be insolvent if it has failed to comply with a Statutory Demand.
-The creditor might then apply to the court to appoint a liquidator to the debtor company.
+Section 95 (A) of the Corporations Act states that a company is solvent if it is able to pay it’s debts when due.
+Under section 459C of the Act, the company is assumed to be insolvent if it has failed to comply with a Statutory Demand.
+The creditor may then apply to the court to appoint a liquidator to the debtor company.